hectordev4/Cifo_exercises/2025-02-23/#1_Evaluation.md

 I started to check the MOOC from Helsinki's University and the documentation from React in its website to practice and get to the bottom of every line of code I needed to write and being able to do all of the exercises and understand all of the classes I'd assist.
 <br>

-In the actual date I did successfully the "Describing the UI", "Adding Interactivity" and "Managing State" from the react.dev page,and currently finishing the part 4 from MOOC's Java Programming 1.
+In the actual date I did successfully the "Describing the UI" and "Adding Interactivity" from the react.dev page,and currently finishing the part 4 from MOOC's Java Programming 1.

 <br>